marijnh/Eloquent-JavaScript/17_canvas.md

 {{index SVG, coordinates}}

-Just like in HTML (and SVG), the coordinate system that the canvas uses puts (0,0) at the top-left corner, and the positive y-((axis)) goes down from there.
-This means (10,10) is 10 pixels below and to the right of the top-left corner.
+Just like in HTML (and SVG), the coordinate system that the canvas uses puts (0,0) at the upper-left corner, and the positive y-((axis)) goes down from there.
+This means (10,10) is 10 pixels below and to the right of the upper-left corner.

 {{id fill_stroke}}